 The trial account has remaining $15.50;

-With a trial account, you can only send messages to verified numbers in some countries (51 country in Asia, 47 in Europe, 57 in Africa, 18 in Oceania, 42 in North America, 14 in South America).
+With a trial account, you can only send messages to verified numbers in some countries (51 countries in Asia, 47 in Europe, 57 in Africa, 18 in Oceania, 42 in North America, 14 in South America).
 To see the full list of countries, you’d have to create an account and login here;

 All messages you send from a trial account will state "Sent from a Twilio Trial Account" at the beginning.
 You can only have one Twilio number when using the trial account.

-However, some of the truly unique and cool Nexmo features, are that they can charge per second, and not per minute, when it comes to voice calls.
+However, some of the truly unique and cool Vonage features, are that they can charge per second, and not per minute, when it comes to voice calls.
 Meaning, you’ll save quite a lot of money, paying only for the time you actually use.

 This API service also has different support tiers available.
 Their standard support plan is free and offers reasonable response times via email only (from 2 to 4 hours), while their premium support plan offers 24/7 full access to support via phone, email, or chat and costs €\$5,000.
-Below, you can see Nexmo pricing for support plans.
+Below, you can see Vonage pricing for support plans.